FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Federated Graph Convolutional Network

+\end{itemize} \textbf{Why Not $L$-hop Communication?} Although FedGCN supports $L$-hop communication, communicating $L$-hop neighbors across clients requires knowledge of the $L - 1$ hop neighborhood graph structures, which may incur privacy leakage.
+If $L$ is large enough, $L$-hop neighbors may also cover the entire graph, incurring prohibitive communication and computation costs.
+Thus, in practice we restrict ourselves to 2-hop communication, which only requires knowledge of 1-hop neighbors.
+Indeed, Figure~\ref{fig:centralized_fedgcn_comparison} shows that even on the Ogbn-Arxiv dataset, which has more than one million edges, adding more layers and $k$-hop communication does not increase model accuracy for $L \geq 3$ and $k\geq 2$.
+Thus, it is reasonable to use 0, 1, or 2-hop communication with $L\leq 3$-layer GCNs in practice.

-\textbf{Secure Neighbor Feature Aggregation} To guarantee privacy during the aggregation process of accumulated features, we leverage Fully Homomorphic Encryption (FHE) to construct a secure neighbor feature aggregation function.
-Fully Homomorphic Encryption~\citep{brakerski2014leveled, cheon2017homomorphic} allows a computing party to perform an arbitrary number of computational operations over ciphertext data without decrypting it.
+\textbf{Secure Neighbor Feature Aggregation.} To guarantee privacy during the aggregation process of accumulated features, we leverage Homomorphic Encryption (HE) to construct a secure neighbor feature aggregation function.
+HE~\citep{brakerski2014leveled, cheon2017homomorphic} allows a computing party to perform computation over ciphertext without decrypting it, thus preserving the plaintext data.

-The key steps of the process can be summarized as follows: (i) all clients agree on and initialize a FHE keypair, (ii) each client encrypts the local neighbor feature array and sends it to the server, and (iii) upon receiving all encrypted neighbor feature arrays from clients, the server performs secure neighbor feature aggregation where $[\![\cdot]\!]$ represents the encryption function.
+The key steps of the process can be summarized as follows: (i) all clients agree on and initialize a HE keypair, (ii) each client encrypts the local neighbor feature array and sends it to the server, and (iii) upon receiving all encrypted neighbor feature arrays from clients, the server performs secure neighbor feature aggregation $\left[\!\left[\sum_{j\in \mathcal{N}_i} \bm{A}_{ij} \bm{x}_j \right]\!\right] = \sum_{k=1}^K \left[\!\left[ \sum_{j\in \mathcal{N}_i} \mathbb{I}_k (c(j))\cdot \bm{A}_{ij} \bm{x}_j\right]\!\right]$, where $[\![\cdot]\!]$ represents the encryption function.
 The server then distributes the aggregated neighbor feature array to each client, and (iv) upon receiving the aggregated neighbor feature array, each client decrypts it and moves on to the model training phase.

-The aggregation server performs neighbor feature aggregation without having access (i.e., decrypting) to plaintext neighbor features from each client.
-Each client only receives the accumulation of neighbor features.
-Differential privacy methods can also be integrated in highly privacy-sensitive applications.
-Note that with FHE, our secure model gradient aggregation function is also in the encrypted form, which provides extra privacy guarantees.
-Additionally, we propose an efficient FHE file packing technique, Boolean Packing, which optimizes the communication overhead introduced by cryptographic primitives on a large scale.
-The encrypted feature aggregation then only requires twice the communication cost of the raw data, which drastically improves the communication overhead compared to general encryption (20$\times$ the communication cost of the raw data).
-Boolean Packing works by packing arrays of boolean values into integers, and our experimental results on the overhead of FHE can be found in Appendix D.
+We can also use HE for a secure model gradient aggregation function \emph{during the model's training rounds}, which provides extra privacy guarantees.